YC-Lam/Embedded-Systems-Project/sensor-pcb/README.md

-# Embedded-Systems-Project
+# Sensor PCB

-This is our repositry of the ESP project.

-Weekly journals are closed 6pm every sunday.

-Weekly meetings every Thursday 13:00 after lecture.
+This folder contains CAD files for PCB design of the Line Array Sensor.